10 things to do in your first week

 About the author

-Originally from Chiang Mai (Thailand), Autumn was born to an Australian mother and a Thai father.
-Growing up between both countries has given her a unique perspective on two very different languages and cultures and what it looks like when the two worlds collide.
+Born to an Australian mother and a Thai father, Autumn has a unique perspective on two very different languages and cultures and what it looks like when the two worlds collide.